virtualpain/fiction/README.md

 * custom template (must be .html) and style (css, less, sass, scss) if defined in the config.
 Template will be located in storyname/template
 * license text (defined in config)
 * pagination through chapters
+* compact chapter list in index page
 * set default configs so config.yml content can be minified.
 * `fix` command to generate missing files (config file,license file, docs dir, or html dir)
-* showing help text if command is unknown
+* showing help text if command is unknown (done)
-* generate readme on story generation